 Argument #2: Peter and James agreed with Paul’s gospel

 Here we need to be careful.
 It is our view that Paul is not appealing to Peter and James as authorities over him.
 Paul has already pointed out that the gospel message itself has authority over angels, teachers, and even the apostles (Gal.
 1:8-9).
 Instead of appealing to Peter and James as his authority, Paul is debunking the Judaizers’ claim that his gospel contradicted the gospel in the church in Jerusalem.

 (1:17) “Nor did I go up to Jerusalem to those who were apostles before me; but I went away to Arabia, and returned once more to Damascus.”
 The Judaizers were probably arguing that they got their authority from Jerusalem (from James?).
 But Paul writes that during this time he went away from Jerusalem.
 He went to Arabia which is “in the immediate vicinity of Damascus.”

 (1:19) “But I did not see any other of the apostles except James, the Lord’s brother.”
 Paul only met with Peter and James at this time.
 James had been a skeptic of his brother (Mk.
 3:21; Jn.
 7:5), until Jesus appeared to him after his resurrection.
 Later in the book, Paul will point out that these Judaizers came “from James.”
-Here Paul points out that he himself came “from James,” so to speak, and James agreed with Paul’s gospel—not theirs.
-This statement would make the Judaizers shrink in their seats, because Paul was debunking their authority.
+Here Paul points out that he himself came “from James,” so to speak, and James agreed with Paul’s gospel—not theirs!
+This would make the Judaizers shiver in their seats, because Paul was debunking their authority.